vNullptr/vNullptr/README.md

 ![Header GIF](path-to-your-gif.gif)

 ## About Me
-I'm a second-year computer science engineering student passionate about creating, coding, and exploring new technologies.
+I'm a third-year engineering student lazy but passionate about creating, coding.
-I enjoy building projects that blend creativity and practicality, from web apps to game mechanics.
+I enjoy building projects that blend creativity and practicality, from web apps to engines.

 ---